Experts’ Take: Trends in Biomedical R&D Funding

 Europe and America: Funding Down

 For the period 2007–2012 European investment in biomedical R&D was flat while in the US and Canada it decreased by about 2% per year.
+In the US, around 64 percent of all applied biomedical R&D funding comes from within the industry, while just 22 percent comes from the federal government.
 Since the US is by far the world’s largest player in this sort of research, with about half the total expenditures, the reasons for its decline in spending are of interest.
 Partly this is due to political infighting in the US Congress which paralyzes action on planning and funding research.
 But the government’s share of the research pie has not gone down; it has risen at a positive though anemic 0.8% per year.
 What has gone down is the private sector’s contribution.
 It seems that the biomedical industry is spending the same amount, but is spending more and more outside of the US, in Asia, where labor is cheap and regulations for drug development are fewer.

 Asia: Funding up